Skip to main content

 Intermediate

-The recovery of the Hypothalamic-Pituitary-Gonadal (HPG) axis following the discontinuation of is a complex physiological process governed by the principle of negative feedback.
+The recovery of the Hypothalamic-Pituitary-Gonadal (HPG) axis following the discontinuation of testosterone therapy is a complex physiological process governed by the principle of negative feedback.
 When exogenous testosterone is administered, the hypothalamus and pituitary gland perceive high androgen levels, leading to a down-regulation of GnRH, LH, and FSH production.

 This state, known as exogenous-androgen-induced hypogonadism, is the intended consequence of the therapy’s mechanism.
 The duration of this suppression is a primary determinant of the recovery trajectory.
 Short-term use may result in a relatively swift rebound, while long-term administration creates a more profound and lasting suppression that requires a more structured and patient approach to reversal.